Barsanuphius: Composition and history of letters

 The internal coherence and historical details of the letters, such as references to laws by emperor Justinian, elections of bishops of Jerusalem and Gaza as well as the advent of the Justinian plague, confirm the sixth-century as date of the composition of the letters.
 As such, the letters provide invaluable insights for the understanding of theological, ecclesiastical, social and even political history of the region of Gaza.
 Further, the joined authorship of the letter collection sets it apart from other late antique letter collections.

-The letters were complied by an unknown editor who suggests to have been a monk at the community while it was overseen by Barsanuphius and John and even seen Barsanuphius himself, leading some to believe him to be their disciple Dorotheus of Gaza.
+The letters were compiled by an unknown editor who suggests to have been a monk at the community while it was overseen by Barsanuphius and John and even seen Barsanuphius himself, leading some to believe him to be their disciple Dorotheus of Gaza.
 Though the correspondence with one person, which in some cases spanned several years, is ordered chronologically, the whole collection is not.
 This compiler grouped the letters together according to the type of petitioner and introduced them with a brief description of the question the petitioner posed to the Old Men.

 The two earliest manuscripts containing the letters are two tenth-century Georgian translations of the Greek text from Saint Catherine's Monastery in Sinai, containing 79 letters.
 The letters were widely copied by Eastern monks throughout the Middle Ages.
 Several manuscripts were copied at Mount Athos between the eleventh and the fourteenth century, the earlier manuscripts containing only proportions of the letter collection.
 In the fourteenth century, two manuscripts were produced that included more than 800 letters, likely copied from different sources.
 The first printed edition of the letters was published in 1569 in Basel by Johann Grynaeus which included nine of John's letters together with the writings of Dorotheus.
 The first complete edition of the letters based on several Athonite manuscript was published in 1816 by Nikodemos, a monk from Athos.
 This edition was quickly translated into Russian which made them more popular among Orthodox audiences.
 The twentieth century anchorite Seraphim Rose did the first English translation of some selected letters based on the Russian text.
 The first complete English translation was done by John Chryssavgis and the letters have been also translated into various other European languages.